clockworklabs/spacetime-docs/docs/unity/part-2.md

 Here we configure the connection to the database, by passing it some callbacks in addition to providing the `SERVER_URI` and `MODULE_NAME` to the connection.
 When the client connects, the SpacetimeDB SDK will call the `HandleConnect` method, allowing us to start up the game.

-In our `HandleConnect` callback we build a subscription and are calling `Subscribe` to subscribe to all data in the database.
+In our `HandleConnect` callback we build a subscription and are calling `Subscribe` and subscribing to all data in the database.
 This will cause SpacetimeDB to synchronize the state of all your tables with your Unity client's SpacetimeDB SDK's "client cache".
 You can also subscribe to specific tables using SQL syntax, e.g. `SELECT * FROM my_table`.
 Our [SQL documentation](/docs/sql) enumerates the operations that are accepted in our SQL syntax.

 ---